 The breadth of a Comprehensive Institutional Learning Outcome means that the knowledge or skill set it represents is contributed to by a cross-disciplinary group of courses.
 Evaluation of student achievement of these comprehensive outcomes invites collaboration among faculty across disciplines and programs, providing the strongest opportunity for meaningful discussion, understanding of student learning, and program improvement.
-The review and evaluation of student achievement of CILOs will be integrated into annual faculty assessment and evaluation meetings.
+The review and evaluation of student achievement of CILOs is integrated into annual faculty assessment and evaluation meetings scheduled during spring and fall in-service days.

 Student achievement of comprehensive institutional outcomes is recognized as being essential for continuing student success and lifelong learning.
 Graduate attainment of CILOs is a designated sub-objective for the Educational Pathways Core Theme, with the expectation that 70% of students with 65 or more credits achieve a level of "3" on the CILO rubrics.
+While this sub-objective specifically refers to program completers, faculty assessing CILOs evaluate all students enrolled in their courses for CILO achievement.